Chicken salad

 Chicken salad sandwiches are quick and easy on a hot summer day.
 They go great with soup on a cold and wintry day.
 Chicken salad sandwiches are good to eat no matter what the weather is like.

 The beginning of vertigo happened on March 5th that year.
-The week of St. Patrick’s Day, I cooked a pot of garlic-seasoned chicken breasts.
-There was plenty for a week.
+I cooked a pot of garlic-seasoned chicken breasts, and there was plenty for a week.

 A Mother’s Comfort Food